alexander-pick/MKMTool/README.md

 ![screenshot](http://www.alexander-pick.com/github/tool2.PNG)

-For the fun of it – with this feature you can find cheap deals with X percent cheaper than other vendors and cheaper than the Trend if selected.- The algo calcs + 1 Eur fixed for shipping to score you a good deal with resale value.
+For the fun of it – with this feature you can find cheap deals with X percent cheaper than other vendors and cheaper than the Trend if selected.
+The algo calcs + 1 Eur fixed for shipping to score you a good deal with resale value.
 It’s also possible to check for cheap deals of cards on your wants list, use this if you are only looking for specific cards.
 Beware, this feature is API call heavy.

 If cards are found they are directly added to your cart on MKM, just log in and check your cart.

+You can also specify to look for cheap deals from a given user - check the "User" checkbox and then fill in the username.
+The same algorithm will be used, but only on stock of that user.

 ### Check Display Value